gicking/STM8_Fault-Tolerant_SW/README.md

 While sum and XOR checksums are small and fast, they are insenitive to swapped data, e.g. they cannot detect if the correct data is at the wrong address.
 On the other hand a CRC checksum is much more sensitive to errors, but in general has a bigger impact on CPU runtime and code size.

-In my example I use a [CRC16](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) checksum, which has a 15ppm slip rate for random errors according to [this site](https://quickbirdstudios.com/blog/validate-data-with-crc/).
-Together with [flash ECC](#Flash_Properties) it should cover most flash errors.
+In my example I therefore use a [Fletcher-16](https://en.wikipedia.org/wiki/Fletcher%27s_checksum#Straightforward) checksum.
+It is less sensitive than CRC, but can detect swapped data.
+Together with the [flash-ECC](#flash-protection) it should cover most flash errors.
 But - as usual - the decision depends on the use-case.

 **Notes:**